joshhornby/joshhornby.github.io/_posts/2025-07-21-four-pillars-of-engineering-leadership.md

 I owe Paul for this framing, but it's lived experiences that bring it to life.

 Each pillar supports the next.
-Skip one, and you feel it soon enough, quality suffers, priorities drift, teams disengage, and engineering becomes a silo.
+Skip one and quality suffers, priorities drift, teams disengage, and engineering becomes a silo.
 But stack them deliberately, and you build something resilient.